deveshjawla/MuZero.jl/readme.md

 * _Hyper-Parameter Search_
 * _Support for Continuous action spaces_
 * _Support of New environments_: Zero sum games, RL, Control problems etc.

+The next aim for me would be to implement an easy to use Interface and this could be expected in v0.4.0.
+The __User Interface and Benchmarking__ will most likely be adapted from Jonathan Laurent's [AlphaZero.jl](https://github.com/jonathan-laurent/AlphaZero.jl).

 ## Acknowledgements and Citation